yurig93/oop_ex3/README.md

 ### Usage
 First clone this repo.
 Then run the tests to make sure all is working fine.
-After that you should be able to import the implement classes from the src folder.
+After that you should be able to import the implemented classes from the src folder.
 ```sh
 # git clone this repository
 $ git clone https://github.com/yurig93/oop_ex3.git